Posts Tagged ‘lottery’

 Short Link to this Quote:

-This quote suggests that Thomas Jefferson acknowledged paper money (or fiat currency not backed by gold/silver reserves) had certain benefits.
+This money quote suggests that Thomas Jefferson acknowledged paper money (or fiat currency not backed by gold/silver reserves) had certain benefits.
 However, he also believed that abuse and mismanagement of paper currency systems were inevitable due to their instability.

 Jefferson appears to be arguing that when the value of money fluctuates unpredictably as the “measure of value” changes, it undermines people’s ability to reliably assess the worth of private property and financial assets.
 He seems to view such instability as essentially turning every person’s wealth into a random “lottery” over which they have no control.